When the Rate of Autism Increases

 The Varivax vaccine for chickenpox came on the market in the U.S. in 1995.
 It is heavily contaminated with human DNA: It contains more DNA than virus.

-Hepatitis A vaccine Havrix was phased in 1999-2004, contaminated with human DNA.
+Hepatitis A vaccine Havrix was introduced in 1995, contaminated with human DNA

 Cause of Changepoints in Autism